 I’m intrigued by the accommodation reviewed by the Guardian recently, at Eco Belmonte Albergo Diffuso.
 It looks like an interesting project.
 Alternatively, if you’re keen to be closer to a beach (and you’re happy to pay a bit more), the Costa Azzura or La Conchiglia should both offer an authentic Italian holiday experience.

-Portugal: tried the Algarve?
-Try the Alentejo and Costa Vicentina national park
+Portugal ‘s coastal natural park: tried the Algarve?
+Try the Costa Vicentina

-Best for: kids who don’t mind getting knocked down by waves
+Best for: surfers and kids who don’t mind getting knocked down by waves

-The Alentejo coastline is seriously beautiful.
+The Alentejo coastline is seriously beautiful and the protected Costa Vicentina natural park is particularly special.
 Beaches backed cliffs, forests, wildflowers; pick your preferred natural backdrop and you’ll find it on Portugal’s southern Atlantic coast.
 We visited the region for a wedding when our older son was a year old.
-I can’t remember the name of all the beaches we visited or the wonderful restaurants we ate in (my first year of motherhood has left some sizeable gaps in my memory), I just know that I want to return.
+I can’t remember the names of all the beaches we visited or the wonderful restaurants we ate in (my first year of motherhood has left some sizeable gaps in my memory), I just know that I want to return.

 As this is the Atlantic coast, the beaches are perfect for surfers and body boarders, but there are a number of more sheltered beaches too.
 We had a lovely meal overlooking Odeceixe beach which has a river running down to the sea, perfect for toddlers.

 There are strict building restrictions in the national park so you won’t find beachfront properties here, however, there are some fantastic places to stay within a short drive of the coast which offer great character and hospitality.
 The Casas Brancas website is pretty comprehensive and includes Monte da Vilarinha which I briefly visited, it looked heavenly.